jbbgameich/jbbgameich.github.io/_posts/2026-02-07-Generating-GTFS-Feeds.md

 A new GTFS feed is rarely perfect on the first try.
 I recommend running it through [gtfsclean](https://github.com/public-transport/gtfsclean) first.
 After all obvious issues are fixed (missing fields, broken references), you can use the [validator of the French government](https://transport.data.gouv.fr/validation?type=gtfs&selected_subtile=gtfs&selected_tile=public-transit) and the [canonical GTFS validator](https://gtfs-validator.mobilitydata.org/).
-It is worth using both, as they for slightly different issues.
+It is worth using both, as they check for slightly different issues.

 Once all critical errors reported by the validators are fixed, you can finally test the result in MOTIS.
 You can get a precompiled static binary from [GitHub Releases](https://github.com/motis-project/motis/).
 Afterwards create a minimal config file using `./motis config out.gtfs.zip`.